When it comes to driving neuro-inclusion, every organisation has different challenges.

 The world of work is changing for the better.
 Are you?

 Cognassist has more resources and advice to help you build this change.
-If these survey findings feel familiar to you and your organisation, we recommend reading our “How to support neurodiverse employees” handbook using the link below.
+If these survey findings feel familiar to you and your organisation, we recommend reading our “How to support neurodiverse employees” Handbook.

 You can also get in touch with our team to learn more about our platform and training.